Is 14k gold body jewellery worth it?

 First, let’s break down how gold works.
 1 karat = 1/24th of the alloy is pure gold.

 Only solid gold of at least 14 karat (58.3% gold) is appropriate for body jewellery.
+Anything less can cause irritations.
+Who wants that?
+None of us.

 Traditional gold plating sucks for body jewellery.
 It’s very thin and can wear away from friction.
 Bending the plated jewellery will cause the plating to fracture and chip.
 This creates environments for bacteria to fester.
+Ion plating is a little different however.
+It might cause a reaction, but the odds are much lower.

 Some people are sensitive to the metals present in karat gold.
 Examples include nickel, silver, zinc, and copper.